Mark McGowan (performance artist): Corgi eating

-Support of Jade Goody

-The infamous Celebrity Big Brother 5 reality television show was surrounded by controversy regarding the late Jade Goody's alleged racist comments, bullying and class prejudice directed towards fellow 'house mate', Indian actress Shilpa Shetty (such as calling her an "Indian Princess" and "Shilpa Poppadom").
-Goody became a national hate figure; effigies of Goody were burnt and she received death threats.
-Shetty later withdrew her claims of racism against Goody (who was mixed-race herself), stating she did not think Goody was being racist during their arguments and despite Goody issuing an apology, the furore continued.

 Reenactment of the death of Jean-Charles de Menezes

-On 29 November 2008, McGowan performed The Reenactment Of The Assassination of Jean-Charles de Menezes, an ode to an innocent Brazilian national shot dead by the Metropolitan Police outside Stockwell Underground station in London the year previously, less than a fortnight before the verdict on the death was due to be released.
+On 29 November 2008, McGowan performed The Reenactment of the Assassination of Jean-Charles de Menezes, an ode to an innocent Brazilian national shot dead by the Metropolitan Police inside Stockwell Underground station in London the year previously, less than a fortnight before the verdict on the death was due to be released.
 McGowan told This Is London: "I am not doing this to raise my own profile.
 I think there is a real sense of apathy about what happened to this innocent man.
 People need to take note of what is happening here, rather than thinking about who is going to win X Factor and what they are getting for Christmas.
 Hopefully this performance will do this."
 The Londonist reported: "It could be seen as a rather confused and distasteful attempt to treat the public’s post-traumatic stress disorder, forcing the public to confront the event one more time to gain some kind of control over the event itself and our reactions to it.
 It could be seen as live protest art, an expression of dismay and discontent at the current inquest."